thegetty/quire-docs/content/about/faq.md

 ### Can I explore 11ty for myself?

 We will have an 11ty branch of Quire available for people to play around with and offer feedback in the coming weeks.
+If you are interested in getting access to this branch, reach out to us at [quire@getty.edu](mailto:quire@getty.edu)

 ### What are some other Quire developments underway?

-In addition to our work on 11ty, we are also working on switching our image viewing from Leaflet to [CanvasPanel](https://canvas-panel.digirati.com/#/about).
-We are also greatly improving our IIIF capabilities, including adding the ability to layer images.
-We are also working to replace Prince XML with the open-source PDF generator, [Paged.js](https://pagedjs.org/).
-All this development work is still underway.
-We thank you for your patience.
+ We working to replace Prince XML with the open-source PDF generator, [Paged.js](https://pagedjs.org/).
+This development work is still underway.

-*Last updated May 5, 2022*
+*Last updated May 11, 2022*